forestgrape/coronavirus/virion_viability.md

     * "Controls were viruses in solution, and stored in closed screw cap tubes with similar treatment."
   * Stability in disinfectants
     "Thirty microlitres of SARS-CoV-2 (106.5 TCID /mL) and 270 50 mL of various disinfectants were mixed and incubated at room temperature (Table I)."
 ##### Results
-* "When the virus was added to 90% FBS or MEM and was heated at 56C for 30 min, viability in both FBS and MEM was reduced by at least 3 logs (3.580.29)."
+* "When the virus was added to 90% FBS or MEM and was heated at 56C for 30 min, viability in both FBS and MEM was reduced by at least 3 logs (3.58, 0.29)."

 #### Riddell
+**The effect of temperature on persistence of SARS-CoV-2 on common surfaces**
 ##### Methods
+"This study measured the survival rates of infectious SARS-CoV-2, suspended in a standard ASTM E2197 matrix, on several common surface types.
+All experiments were carried out in the dark, to negate any effects of UV light.
+Inoculated surfaces were incubated at 20 °C, 30 °C and 40 °C and sampled at various time points."
+##### Methods Details
 * Virus Strain: SARS-CoV-2 (Betacoronavirus/Australia/ SA01/2020)
 * Virus Culture: "The virus was passaged four times through Vero E6 cells (ATCC CRL- 1586) in Dulbecco’s Modified Eagle Medium (DMEM) supplemented with Penicillin, Streptomycin, Fungizone and 10% fetal calf serum and pelleted via ultracentrifugation at 100,000×g for 90 min."
 * Material/Surface Preparation: "All surfaces were prepared by cutting into approx. 1–1.5 cm2 coupons, non-porous surfaces were disinfected prior to use by washing in a mild detergent (Beck- man 555), rinsing in distilled water and then immersing in 80% v/v ethanol.
 Paper bank notes (in very good condition) were heated in a dry oven to 75 °C for 1 h to reduce bacterial/viral contamination.
 The 100% cotton cloth was steam sterilised prior to use."